Want to supercharge your career, build your business, or develop and delight a following?

 This 1986 book was light years ahead of its time!
 Frank anticipated today’s short attention spans, and wrote a guide for people who want to make 30 seconds count.

-He walks you through how to pick your objective, pick your approach, pick your hook, even how to organize your speaker’s notes so that what you have to say flows and has authority.
+He walks you through how to pick your objective, pick your approach, pick your hook, even how to organize your speaker’s notes so that what you have to say flows easily and confidently.

 Sample Tip: “A message without a specific request is a wasted opportunity.
 He who don’t ask, don’t get.” (p.59)